Hoffie420/JQuery-Background-Image-Scroll/README.md

 # JQuery Background Image Scroll
-### A very simple and short JQuery plugin to scroll background image with window scroll
+### A very simple, short, beautiful, and responsive JQuery plugin to scroll background image with window scroll

+## See the live demo